Comprehensive Guide to Lac Majeur / Lago Maggiore + 15 FAQs

 • La Cambusa – Located in Locarno, Switzerland, this restaurant offers a mix of Italian and Swiss cuisine with a focus on fresh, local ingredients.

-• Al Buscion – Located in Cannobio, Italy, this restaurant offers traditional Italian cuisine with an emphasis on seafood and pasta dishes.
+• Al Buscion – Located in Cannobio, this restaurant offers traditional Italian cuisine with an emphasis on seafood and pasta dishes.

 Conclusion